a2i2/aaf-rapid-connect-mock/README.md

 - `appUrl` – The main entry point URL of the application.
 Defaults to `https://example.com`.
 - `authUrl` – The callback URL that JWTs are sent to on sign-in.
 Defaults to `/auth`.
 - `jwtSecret` – The secret key used to sign JWTs.
 Defaults to `secret`.
+- `pageTitle` – The title of the sign-in page.
+Defaults to `AAF Rapid Connect`.

 ## Tip